MandoxaElemental/Quiz-js-dom-asg/README.md

 [JS DOM Assignment GitHub Repository Link](https://github.com/MandoxaElemental/Quiz-js-dom-asg)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Santiago Jesus Montanez

-> Comments:
+- Great work, Everything works as intended and has alerts for when out of bounds.